sciluna/luna_matplotlib_theme/README.md

 # Introduction

-Use Seaborn (https://seaborn.pydata.org/) theme for consistent and readable plots from Python matplotlib.
+Use Seaborn (https://seaborn.pydata.org/) theme for consistent and readable plots from Python matplotlib; theme enforces font and size rules.

 # Run Example
 ```